knnyczr/uLog/README.md

 # Project-2 - Ulog.

+## Project Description
+A "U" friendly digital space to allow it's user to express your "U"-ness.
+A blog that allows you to upload snippets of your life and both with other over stuff you love.

 ## PRIORITY MATRIX
 ![Alt text](/images/p-matrix.png?raw=true)

-## MISSION STATEMENT
-A "U" friendly digital space to allow it's user to express your "U"-ness.
-A blog that allows you to upload snippets of your life and both with other over stuff you love.

 ## MVP
 + User Login / Loggout